fpedd/ees-pees/README.md

 * Put all locally needed function declarations and `#define`s in a `.c` file with the same name.
 * Put all function implementations in the `.c` file with the same name.
 * Use classic `#ifndef` include guards in header files (as seen below).
-* This way the code interface and implementation are cleanly seperated.
+* This way the code interface and implementation are cleanly separated.

 #### Interaction with C++
+(Only applicable if using C and C++ together.)

 To allow for easy inclusion of your headers in C++ files, you should put `extern "C"` in your header.
 If you don't do this, you will get weird link time error because of C++ name mangling.